cad324/Cornell-Thrift-Project/documents/design-journey.md

 ## Purpose & Content

 [Tell us the purpose of the website and what it is all about.]
-The purpose of the website is to promote Cornell Thrift and have Cornell students
+The purpose of the website is to promote Cornell Thrift and have Cornell students know the upcoming events that Cornell Thrift is hosting.

 ## Target Audience(s)